Back to California

 Medi-Cal: Changing How People Get Help

-This law changes how often Medi-Cal checks if certain adults still qualify for health care help, making it happen every six months instead of once a year.
+This law changes how often Medi-Cal checks if certain low-income adults between ages 19 and 64 are still eligible for help, making it happen every six months instead of annually.

 What This Bill Does